GabrielSlima/blog/articles/clean-architecture-soc-roadmap.md

         with a bare minimun description of the system.
     </p>
     <p>
-        An software architecture is a visual representation of system, composed by elements also known as <b>components</b> and how those elements relate with each other.
+        A software architecture is a visual representation of system, composed by elements also known as <b>components</b> and how those elements relate with each other.
         <br>